-While the idea of resisting failing health by being proactive is a positive action, resisting recommendations by medical providers relative to nutrition, exercise, and health, because we have a rigid mind, can be disastrous to our health and to our enjoyment of life.
+While the idea of resisting failing health by being proactive is a positive action, resisting recommendations by medical providers relative to nutrition, exercise, and health, can be disastrous to our health and to our enjoyment of life.
 Refusing care can be a risk to good health and receiving better than average healthcare.

 If you are a person needing proof of how easily the body changes without notice, try the following exercise.
 You’ll need a watch with a second hand or the ability to stand in front of a clock with a second hand so you can time this activity.

 For older adults absence of physical activity is tragic and results in poor balance, frequent falls, broken hips, and social isolation.
-Minds benefit from an activity like reading, puzzles and other mental stimulation in addition to the activity of socializing with others.
+While minds benefit from an activity like reading, puzzles, and other mental stimulation the body needs exercise and strength training to avoid harm.

 Remaining Healthy Requires a Flexible Mind and Body

 Solutions require action.
-Being open-minded to consider suggestions and recommendations is the answer to avoiding a rigid mind that prevents better than average healthcare.
+Being open-minded to considering suggestions and recommendations is the answer to avoiding a rigid mind that prevents better than average healthcare.

-A flexible, open and questioning mind offers significant benefits to your health and overall well being.
+A flexible, open, and questioning mind offers significant benefits to your health and overall well-being.
 Rigid minds more often result in weak bodies and poor health.
-It is never too late to learn a new skill, to begin a new hobby or to think differently about your health.
+It is never too late to learn a new skill, begin a new hobby, or think differently about your health.

 © 2012, 2013, 2019 Pamela D. Wilson.
 All Rights Reserved.